Bacteria

 Achromycin

 Achromycin is an antibiotic that belongs to a class of drugs called tetracyclines.
 It is commonly used to treat bacterial infections, such as H. Pylori and some types of urinary tract infections, and can also be used to treat acne.
-Achromycin works by decreasing bacteria's ability to make protein, which it needs to stay alive.
-This prevents the bacteria from continuing to live and cause infection in the body.
-Common side effects of Achromycine include things like: dizziness, loss of appetite, nausea, and skin reaction to sunlight.
+Common side effects of this medicine include things like dizziness, loss of appetite, nausea, and skin reaction to sunlight.

 Achromycin® (tetracycline hydrochloride) is a prescription antibiotic that is licensed to treat a number of common infections.
 Some uses for Achromycin include: